hyvyys/Bulletproof/src/views/Welcome.md

 ## Kerning tester

-The app is equipped with a <router-link to="/kerning">kerning string generator</router-link>, along with a couple of predefined kerning patterns.
-[See kerning generator help](https://hyvyys.github.io/Bulletproof/help/kerning).
+The app is equipped with a <router-link to="/kerning">kerning string generator</router-link>, along with a couple of predefined kerning patterns. <router-link to="/help/kerning">[See kerning generator help]</router-link>

 ## Playground & Animation

 Any open text sample can be edited.
-In the <router-link to="/editor">editor tab</router-link> some more options are available: setting bold and italic (with separately selectable fonts), as well as taking snapshots of the settings and using them as animation keyframes — can be useful for recording gifs or videos, or toggling multiple features on and off more quickly.
-[See animation editor help](https://hyvyys.github.io/Bulletproof/help/animation).
+In the <router-link to="/editor">editor tab</router-link> some more options are available: setting bold and italic (with separately selectable fonts), as well as taking snapshots of the settings and using them as animation keyframes — can be useful for recording gifs or videos, or toggling multiple features on and off more quickly. <router-link to="/help/animation">[See animation editor help]</router-link>